efrecon/machinery/README.md

 commands, `machinery` is able to convert between the option-space of `ssh` and the one of `scp`, as these programs do not exactly take the same options.

+#### `-config`

+This option takes the path to a file as an argument.
+When present, the file will be read and its content will be used to initialised the value of the options that can otherwise be specified as part of the command-line global options.
+However, command-line options, if present, will always have precedence over the content of the file.
+In the file, any empty line will be ignored, any line starting with a `#` will be considered as a comment and ignored.
+Meaningful lines should contain the name of a global option (the leading dash can be omitted) followed by its value, separated by whitespaces.
+The value can be put between quotes `"` if necessary.

 ### YAML Specification